georgebv/aiosalesforce/docs/documentation/authentication.md

        ```bash
        openssl pkcs12 -in certificate.p12 -nocerts -nodes -out private-key.pem
        ```
-    3. The `private-key.pem` file is your RSA private key
+       The `private-key.pem` file is your RSA private key

-    Configure connected app:
+    Connected app needs additional configuration to use JWT Bearer Flow:

     1. Navigate to `Setup` > `Apps` > `App Manager` and find your connected app
     2. Click `Manage` and then click `Edit Policies`